squid-cache/squid-cache.github.io/docs/SquidFaq/OperatingSquid.md

 down the first Squid and upgrade it.
 Later you can simply repeat this process in reverse.

-# Can Squid listen on more than one HTTP port?
+## Can Squid listen on more than one HTTP port?

-*Note: The information here is current for version 2.3.*

 Yes, you can specify multiple *http_port* lines in your *squid.conf* file.
 Squid attempts to bind() to each port that you specify.
 Sometimes